mmistakes/made-mistakes-jekyll/src/_posts/work/2013-06-26-so-simple-jekyll-theme.md

 ---
-title: "So Simple, a Jekyll Theme"
+title: "So Simple, a Jekyll theme"
-headline: "So Simple Theme"
-subheadline: "Built for Jekyll"
 excerpt: "A simple Jekyll theme for words and pictures by designer Michael Rose."
 last_modified_at: 2018-02-06T11:16:06-05:00
 image: